Role:

 Directional navigation contraints

-Hosts frequently requested full white-labeling.
-Instead, we kept a minimal on-screen brand to support long-term growth.
+We kept a minimal on-screen brand to support long-term product recognition without overpowering the host experience.

 Every tradeoff was a deliberate choice, not a compromise.